 The ending of "Gauntlet", made all the worse by the likely possibility that this is the last we'll ever see.

 Park being blinded, apparently permanently.

 Riley's death has a major impact, especially how he goes out.
 And everyone in the crew is hit pretty hard; his death gets mentioned in the next episode, to boot.
-Furthermore, due to being the one forced to Mercy Kill him, Young suffers a Heroic BSOD and develops a drinking problem that persists for several episodes, before he finally comes to term with what happened.
+Furthermore, due to being the one forced to Mercy Kill him, Young suffers a Heroic BSoD and develops a drinking problem that persists for several episodes, before he finally comes to term with what happened.

 The deaths of Ginn and Amanda Perry.
-And then again when Perry and Rush's selfishness necessitate Perry and Ginn's consciousnesses being locked away in different programing, denying them access to the crew any more.
+And then again when Perry and Rush's selfishness necessitate Perry and Ginn's consciousnesses being locked away in different programming, denying them access to the crew any more.

-They Changed It, Now It Sucks: There was already a great deal of complaining that the show would be vastly inferior to previous incarnations of Stargate before airing.
+They Changed It, Now It Sucks!: There was already a great deal of complaining that the show would be vastly inferior to previous incarnations of Stargate before airing.
 Then it aired, and the complaints kept coming.